ARMmbed/lora-docs/docs/intro-to-lora.md

 ![Topology of a LoRa network](assets/lora1.png)

 On the hardware side we need devices and gateways, similar to how we set up a WiFi network.
 Gateways are very simple: they just scan the spectrum and capture LoRa packets.
-There is also no gateway pinning here; all gateways within range of a device will receive the signal.
-The gateways then forward their data to a network service that handles the actual packet.
+There is also no gateway pinning here, devices are not associated with a single gateway; thus all gateways within range of a device will receive the signal.
+The gateways then forward their data to a network service that handles the packet.

-The network service de-duplicates data when multiple gateways receive the same packet, decrypts the message (everything is end-to-end encrypted), handles LoRa features like adaptive data rating, and so on.
+The network service de-duplicates packets when multiple gateways receive the same packet, decrypts the message (everything is end-to-end encrypted), handles LoRa features like adaptive data rating, and so on.
 It then forwards the decrypted data to your application.

 That gives us five requirements.

-We need hardware: gateways and devices; we need software: device firmware, a network service and an app.
+We need hardware:

+* Gateways
+* Devices

+And we need software:

+* Device firmware
+* A network service
+* An app

 In this guide we'll show you which hardware you can buy, and we'll use two online services that will make it easy to write device firmware and handle your LoRa traffic.

 ### Getting a gateway